THE BRIDGE ARTIST PROJECTS

 'LINGUA FRANCA spoken here' by Jennifer Lee

-The work involves Lee, and individuals who step forward to participate in her survey/engagement regarding their ability to communicate with language.
-Lingua franca is a term for the language that is adopted as a common language between speakers whose native languages are different.
-New Brunswick is "bilingual", yet this ironically does not capture the languages spoken in this territory by indigenous peoples for thousands of years before colonization occurred.
-This project disrupts the dominant paradigm regarding the entitlement of the speakers of english.
+Lingua franca is a term for the language that is adopted as a common language between speakers whose native languages are different, for example English is currently considered an international lingua franca.
+Artist JENNIFER LEE invites you to join her interactive piece to disrupt our current lingua franca, English.
+New Brunswick, Canada is a superb site for this piece, because it is officially "bilingual", yet this ironically does not capture the languages spoken in this territory by indigenous peoples for thousands of years before colonization occurred.

-With the traditional jingle dress, Amanda will perform a dance in prayer to communicate the sacredness of water for Indigenous peoples across Canada.
+In traditional jingle dress, AMANDA REID will perform a dance (that will include smudging and offering) in prayer to communicate the sacredness of water for Indigenous peoples across Canada.
 Throughout Canadian history, and more recently in New Brunswick, Indigenous peoples have defended water with the recognition that it is necessary for life.
 It presents a common ground for Indigenous and non-Indigenous alike.
-The Wolastoqiyik have an inseparable relationship with the Wolastoq (the river that the Bill Thorpe Bridge crosses).
-The name, Wolastoq, is understood to be the beautiful river.
-Amanda will also demonstrate her understanding of teachings that specifically connect women to the water.
-This jingle dress dance will include smudging and offering tobacco to the Wolastoq, to give thanks for her role in sustaining life.
+The Wolastoqiyik have an inseparable relationship with the Wolastoq (the river that the Bridge crosses).
 It is requested that pictures are not taken during the performance, but can be taken with the dancer before or after.

 'Regrets' by Julietta McGovern

-Regrets is a visual meditation of personal and collective mistakes and missteps we have experienced in the past 150 years.
-In collaboration with Canadian Historians “Regrets” presents moments where time reveals we were on the wrong side of history.
-In review of these moments we can take a step back to reflect and ultimately do better when we step forward.
-“Regrets” also holds space for personal observation.
+Regrets is a visual meditation on the personal and collective mistakes and missteps we have experienced in the past 150 years.
+Created in collaboration with Canadian Historians, Regrets presents moments where time reveals where we were on the wrong side of history.
+In review of these moments we can pause to reflect and ultimately do better when we step forward.
+REGRETS provides space for personal observation.
 In reading the mistakes of history, the viewer is challenged by empty spaces to write in personal mistakes and commit themselves to move forward in a more positive way.

 Artist Jon Holt will be recreating the moment in Fredericton's history, when Dr. Priestman attempted to save two boys from drowning who had fallen into the Wolastoq, however he was able unable to save the boys and lost his life in the process.
 Holt enjoys creating representations of people, both living and deceased, in miniature size from Polyclay.
 He hopes to do this sad piece of Fredericton history justice.